iamprasanth/laravel-exception-monitor/README.md

-# SPT Exception Monitor for Laravel
+# Exception Monitor Package for Laravel

 ## About